The GAP SDK allows you to compile and execute applications on the GAP IoT

 In case you just want to build your application, you can do:

-Then after that if you want to produce the flash image and upload it, you can do:
+Then after that if you want to produce the flash image and upload it,

 make image flash

 The board is by default configured to boot through JTAG.
 If you want to boot